George-Kaloudis/opap/docs/modules.rst

 get_draws_between(game, dstart, dend)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The get_draws_between(game, start, end) returns the results from the draws between the specified dates from the chosen game.
+The get_draws_between(game, dstart, dend) returns the results from the draws between the specified dates from the chosen game.
 The returned value is a list with each element being a tuple.
 The first element of the tuple is the draw id (int).
 The second is the numbers list (list) and the third element is the extra number (int).

 get_draw_ids_between(game, dstart, dend)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The get_draws_between_id(game, start, end) returns the results from the draws between the specified ids from the chosen game.
+The get_draws_between_id(game, dstart, dend) returns the results from the draws between the specified ids from the chosen game.
 The returned value is a list with each element being a tuple.
 The first element of the tuple is the draw id (int).
 The second is the numbers list (list) and the third element is the extra number (int).